Anxiety disorders - Treatments

 CBT helps you understand the links between your thoughts, feelings and behaviour.
 It can help you to find ways to overcome your anxiety by challenging negative thoughts and beliefs.

 Depending on the anxiety that you have, you will usually get 12–15 weekly sessions each lasting 1 hour.
 You should get less if you recover sooner and more if you need it.

 Applied relaxation means that you will focus on relaxing your muscles in a certain way.
 And at a certain time.
 For example learning how you can relax your muscles so that you are able to fall asleep easier.

 A trained therapist will teach you different techniques to manage your situation.

 Depending on the anxiety that you have, you will usually get 12–15 weekly sessions each lasting 1 hour.
 You will get less if you recover sooner and more if you need it.

 Exposure and response prevention (ERP)

-This is effective for a range of anxiety disorders, particularly OCD.
-Your therapist will encourage you to experience your obsessive thoughts without giving in to compulsive behaviour.
-They will gradually build up the difficulty of each task.
+This is effective for a range of anxiety disorders, particularly obsessive compulsive disorder (OCD).
+Your therapist will encourage you to experience your obsessive thoughts and help you to manage them in a different way.
+They will build up the difficulty of each task.

 Selective serotonin reuptake inhibitors (SSRIs)

-Doctors will only prescribe benzodiazepines if your anxiety is extreme or if you are in crisis.
+Doctors should only prescribe benzodiazepines if your anxiety is extreme or if you are in crisis.
 This is because they are addictive and they may become less effective over time.